ankane/searchkick/README.md

 * **multipolygon**: array of polygons
 * **envelope**: a bounding box defined by top left and bottom right points
 * **circle**: a bounding circle defined by center point and radius
-* **geometrycollection**: an array of separate geoJSON objects possibly of various types
+* **geometrycollection**: an array of separate GeoJSON objects possibly of various types

 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html) for details.
 GeoJSON coordinates are usually given as an array of `[lon, lat]` points but searchkick can also take objects with `lon` and `lat` keys.

-Once a geo_shape index is established, you can include a geo_shape filter in any search.
-This also takes a geoJSON shape, and will return a list of items based on their overlap with that shape.
+Once a geo shape index is established, you can include a geo shape filter in any search.
+This also takes a GeoJSON shape and will return a list of items based on their overlap with that shape.

 Find shapes (of any kind) intersecting with the query shape